Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Method

+The full proof is provided in Appendix~\ref{sec:appendx_A1} and constitutes a key theoretical contribution of our work.
+Connecting advantage-weighted policy improvement to vector field regression via the Evidence Lower Bound (ELBO) is non-trivial.
+Whereas methods such as SAC-Flow \cite{zhang2026sac} attempt to mitigate the gradient instability inherent to backpropagating through the ODE, \cref{theo:wcfm} enables a simulation-free training paradigm that entirely circumvents this issue, highlighting its practical significance.

-While recent diffusion-based methods \citep{ding2024diffusion, ma2025efficientonlinereinforcementlearning} also utilize advantage information, they typically employ heuristic strategies, such as training exclusively on the single ``best'' candidate (Top-1 selection).
-As shown in Figure~\ref{fig:ov}, this hard selection is overly aggressive since it can discard valuable distributional information from other high-quality actions and renders policy updates brittle to function approximation errors (e.g., critic overestimation).
-In contrast, FMER employs a softer weighting mechanism consistent with the advantage-weighted log-likelihood objective, which retains a broader distribution of improving actions and stabilizes training against noisy value estimates.
-Specifically, for a set of $M$ candidate actions $\{a^{(j)}\}_{j=1}^M$ sampled from the current policy $\pi_k(\cdot|s)$, the weight for the $j$-th candidate is:
+As shown in Figure~\ref{fig:ov}, top-1 candidate selection discards distributional information from other high-quality actions and can be brittle to function approximation errors such as critic overestimation.
+FMER employs a soft weighting consistent with the advantage-weighted log-likelihood objective.
+For a set of $M$ candidate actions $\{a^{(j)}\}_{j=1}^M$ sampled from the current policy $\pi_k(\cdot|s)$, the weight for the $j$-th candidate is:

-As illustrated in Figure~\ref{fig:ov}, this soft-weighting mechanism leverages the full spectrum of candidate actions.
-Rather than collapsing into a single, potentially noisy target, the vector field is steered toward the high-value regions of the action space, resulting in smoother, more robust policy convergence.
-This design is further validated by ablation studies.
+Since $V_\pi(s)$ is constant across candidates, it cancels out during softmax normalization.
+We discuss the connections to advantage-weighted and softmax policy methods in Appendix~\ref{appendix:connection_adv}.

+\paragraph{Adaptive tuning of $\tau$.} The temperature $\tau$ controls the KL penalty strength in the policy mirror descent objective, governing the strictness of the trust region around $\pi_k$.
+Large $\tau$ flattens the weights, pulling updates toward the behavior distribution; small $\tau$ sharpens them, allowing more aggressive deviation toward high-advantage actions.
+We tune $\tau$ adaptively by monitoring the Effective Sample Size (ESS) of the normalized weights $\{w_l\}_{l=1}^M$: